jiscdev/analytics-udd/entity_descriptions.md

 # module_map

 ## Description
+The module_map entity establishes an association between a module_instance and relevant information in another system.
+This association may be relatively fuzzy, in that the concepts on each side of the relationship may be different.
+However, the mapping might be used where the two IDs are in fact identical and relate to information about a single module.

-A module_map links a module instance from a student record system with module information from another system specified by MODULE_MAP_DOMAIN, typically a VLE or timetable system.
-The module identifier in the other system is contained in DOMAIN_MOD_INSTANCE_ID.
+A module_map links a module instance from a student record system with relevant information from another system specified by MODULE_MAP_DOMAIN, typically a VLE or timetable system.
+The associated identifier in the other system is contained in DOMAIN_MAPPED_ID.

-By default, MOD_INSTANCE_ID and DOMAIN_MOD_INSTANCE_ID form a uniqueness constraint within the specified MODULE_MAP_DOMAIN.
-For example, where the MODULE_MAP_DOMAIN is 'VLE', then MOD_INSTANCE_ID and DOMAIN_MOD_INSTANCE_ID form a uniqueness constraint, so that each module instance in the UDD can have more than one reference in the VLE and vice versa; this might be relevant where the VLE contains references to different components of the same module with no over-arching VLE module record, or the VLE has material that relates directly to more than one module in the student record system.
-For institutions where MOD_INSTANCE_ID values linked to the VLE must be unique, see the [MODULE_VLE_MAP_MODE](udd/institution.md#module_vle_map_mode) property in the institution entity; this facility enables a MOD_INSTANCE_ID to link to one and only one module reference in the VLE, and it is specific only to the VLE.
+By default, MOD_INSTANCE_ID and DOMAIN_MAPPED_ID form a uniqueness constraint within the specified MODULE_MAP_DOMAIN.
+For example, where the MODULE_MAP_DOMAIN is 'VLE', then MOD_INSTANCE_ID and DOMAIN_MAPPED_ID form a uniqueness constraint, so that each module instance in the UDD can have more than one reference in the VLE and vice versa; this might be relevant where the VLE contains references to different components of the same module with no over-arching VLE module record, or the VLE has material that relates directly to more than one module in the student record system.

 # module_subject
 ## Description of module_subject entity
 A module_subject describes the subject or subjects of study of a module, using a specified subject classification system.

 # module_VLE_map
+This entity is DEPRECATED.
+Use module_map for preference.
 ## Description of module_VLE_map entity
 A module_VLE_map links a module in a student record system with module materials in a VLE.